pingcap/docs/data-migration/aurora/increment-aurora.md

 > **Note:**
 >
-> Because Aurora does not support FTWRL, write operations have to be paused when you only perform the full data migration to export data.
+> Because Aurora does not support flushing tables with read lock (FTWRL), write operations have to be paused when you only perform the full data migration to export data.
 See [AWS documentation](https://aws.amazon.com/premiumsupport/knowledge-center/mysqldump-error-rds-mysql-mariadb/?nc1=h_ls) for details.
 In this example, both full data migration and incremental replication are performed, and DM automatically enables the `safe mode`to solve this pause issue.
 To ensure data consistency in other combinations of task mode, see [AWS documentation](https://aws.amazon.com/premiumsupport/knowledge-center/mysqldump-error-rds-mysql-mariadb/?nc1=h_ls).

 This example migrates the existing data in Aurora and replicates incremental data to TiDB in real time, which is the **full data migration plus incremental replication** mode.
 According to the TiDB cluster information above, the added `source-id`, and the table to be migrated, save the following task configuration file `task.yaml`: